-- 20% slowdown in premium volumes in 2023 and 2024 - An increase of 10 percentage points in the loss ratio for the years 2023 and 2024 and one large claims of \$5 million in each year. - One large claim of \$15m (catastrophe risk SCR) in 2023 - 20% decrease in the market value of bonds in 2023 - Severe Economic downturn resulting in investment losses of \$20m in 2023 and 2024 and 100% default of all related entities
+- 20% slowdown in premium volumes in 2025 and 2026 - An increase of 10 percentage points in the loss ratio for the years 2025 and 2026 and two large claims totalling \$6 million (net incurred) in both years. - One large claim of \$15m (CAT claim) in 2025 and expense inflation increase by 10% in 2025. - An increase of 10% in the expected loss ratios on credit and general liability in 2025.
+Also, an increase of 10% in the claims inflation rate in year 2025.

-The most material impact on the solvency ratio of KLPP was observed under the last scenario.
+The most material impact on the solvency ratio of KLPP was observed under the second scenario.
 The solvency position of the Company was not threatened under any of the above stress scenarios and remained well above its risk appetite.